 Then for the decorating.
 We tried some coloured markers, our trusty fine black pens, and some chalk pens but our favourite was our Uni-ball signo white pens.
 These looks like white icing on gingerbread cardboard stars.

 Want to try this?
-Here’s are some affiliate links you can use if you want to get the same supplies:
+Here are some affiliate links (NurtureStore gets commissions for purchases via these links) you can use if you want to get the same supplies:

 Each star was given its own unique design.
 We decorated both sides so we can string them up in the window as a mobile.
 And we were became quite addicted to making the gorgeous white patterns so we wanted to double up on the number we had to use!